-As the heat hits objects, they warm objects and people who eventually radiate heat themselves.
+As the heat hits objects, they warm things and people who eventually radiate heat themselves.
 It does not waste energy and is one of the most energy-efficient types of heat.
 Engineers created this process using the Sun as a model.
 The sun heats people and objects but does not waste time heating air.

 How does electric fireplace flame work?